vaelen/website/content/post/arm-assembly-sorting/index.md

 rsort:
     // Radix MSD sort an array of 32bit integers
     // Arguments: R0 = Array location, R1 = Array size
-    PUSH    {R0-R2,LR}          // Push the existing registers on to the stack CMP     R1,#1               // Check for an empty or single member array POPLE   {R0-R7,PC}          // If so, return to where we came from ADD     R1,R0,R1,LSL #2     // R1 = End of the array (R0 + (R1*4))
+    PUSH    {R0-R2,LR}          // Push existing registers on to the stack CMP     R1,#1               // Check for an empty or single member array POPLE   {R0-R7,PC}          // If so, return to where we came from ADD     R1,R0,R1,LSL #2     // R1 = End of the array (R0 + (R1*4))